 What is the Schedule 13D Filing?

 The Schedule 13D Filing is required under Rule 13D of the U.S. Securities and Exchange Commission (SEC).
-The form must be submitted within 10 days by anyone who purchases greater than 5% of a company’s publicly traded securities.
+Anyone who purchases more than 5% of a company’s publicly traded securities must submit the form to the SEC.
 The document is also called the Beneficial Ownership Report.

 Similar to other SEC filings, Schedule 13D can be found on the EDGAR database.
 In the database, Form 13D can be found under the title “SC 13D – General statement of acquisition of beneficial ownership.”
 SC13D/A is the amended version of the filing.